 The restaurant Lavande was a little further out from our hotel, as it is located by the Palacky Bridge on the corner of Janackovo nabrezi and Lidicka street.
 I opted for a beef burger with a marmalade sauce and cheddar with extremely moreish baked chips and a cocktail sauce.
 The menu here includes dairy free options as well!
 For our meals and beverages, we paid 778.00 CZK which is 35.40 Euros or £30 which I thought was very good compared to London prices.

 Alriso restaurant was the final and most expensive out of all the places we visited.
 The menu is entirely gluten free, as rice flour is used in all the cooking, and is a 4 minute walk from the Dominican hotel.
 The price of our Bruschetta starter, mains and drinks came to a total of 1620.00 CZK which is around £55.
 The food was nice, and I did enjoy the cosy atmosphere and elegant desserts, although I wasn’t a huge fan of the risotto.
+On our second trip we chose pasta dishes.
+Very tasty!

 Things to do